• Skip to primary navigation

 – Identify the social media platforms your new audience is on so you can be visible to them.

 In my previous career as a marketing professional in tech, I crafted many position statements when launching a new product or service.
 A position statement is how a brand fills a particular consumer need in a way that its competitors don’t.
-In this case, you are the brand and you will need to articulate how you can fill an employer’s need in a way that others can’t.
+In this case, you are the brand and will need to articulate how you can fill an employer’s need in a way others can’t.
 This is your positioning statement.

 What to include in your positioning statement: